MARKET STUDY: MARKETING MAJOR APPLIANCES

 If it is the latter, that is not a claimable position because there is no opposite claim.
 Without an opposite claim in the market (“We’re worse!”), it does not provide a choice.
-For a brand to succeed, it must say who it is for and, often more importantly, who it is not for.

-It is a reminder that the product will actually be better forever.
+It is a reminder that the product will actually be reliable.
 It gives consumers the confidence that they are always ahead of the technological changes in the market.
 That feeling – being with a winner – can be a strong claim.
 It suggests that you, the customer, is a winner by association.